zlehmann/namespaced-routes-reading-v-000/README.md

 directories and modules and `scope module` or `namespace` in our routes.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/namespaced-routes-reading' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/namespaced-routes-reading'>Namespaced Routes </a> on Learn.co and start learning to code for free.</p>